BCAppsLimited/StreetAs/context-sensitive-help.md

 [^3]: I could create a new field to replace the Name field and then call the same lookup code that exists on the table field and use this to refresh the page once the lookup has completed.
 I decided against this approach (even though it worked OK) because it added a change that might cause complications if changes are made to the standard application in this area.
 Considering the obscure scenario that will trigger this odd behaviour and the fact there is a simple standard work-around (just refresh the browser) helped me to decide to minimise the changes and live with this odd glitch.

 [^4]: I know right!
-The archive has different fields and layout compared to the unarchived document.
+The archive has different fields and layout compared to the non-archived document.
 Weird.

 [^5]: I've made a note to log this with Microsoft.
 Who know's by the time you're reading this, it may have been fixed already and you're wondering what on earth I'm talking about.

+[^6]: I'm beginning to think I should have written some clever script to automate the generation of these help topic entries.